Riak: Riak KV (Key-Value)

-Riak KV is a distributed NoSQL database designed to deliver maximum data availability by distributing data across multiple servers, meaning that if one client can reach one server, it should be able to read and write data.KV went through a few names in it's lifetime, starting as Riak then Riak DS (for Data Store) and finally Riak KV (for Key-Value).
+Riak KV is a distributed NoSQL database designed to deliver maximum data availability by distributing data across multiple servers, meaning that if one client can reach one server, it should be able to read and write data.
+KV went through a few names in its lifetime, starting as Riak then Riak DS (for Data Store) and finally Riak KV (for Key-Value).

 When Basho Technologies went into receivership in 2017 KV development was picked up by the open source community and has continued into 2021, with 2.2.6 released in 2018 being the first community release of KV.
 This release integrated some features that were originally restricted to Basho's Enterprise versions of Riak.

-Version 2.9.0 was the first major community release by the open source community, releasing in November 2019, with version 3.0.1 following on August 20th 2020.
+Version 2.9.0 was the first major community release by the open source community, releasing in November 2019, with version 3.0.1 following on August 20, 2020.
 Development has continued since then with the latest release being version 3.0.7.